Grothendieck-Serre in the quasi-split unramified case: Fibrations into smooth relative curves

-For the rest of the argument, we begin with the case when $\Char k = 0$, in which we will use the ``classical'' Bertini theorem.
+For the rest of the argument, we begin with the case when $\Char k = 0$, in which we will use the ``classical'' Bertini theorem (one could also choose to skip this case because we will only use \Cref{lem:Bertini} for finite $k$).
 For this, we first claim that for every large $N > 0$ there are global sections $h_i$ of $\sO_X(N)$ whose common zero locus contains $Z$ and set-theoretically equals to it.
-Indeed, by repeatedly applying \cite{EGAIII1}*{2.2.4} to shrink the base locus, we first build such $h_{i'}'$ (resp.,~$h_{i''}''$) for some $N'$ (resp.,~$N''$) that is a power of $2$ (resp.,~of $3$), then express every large $N$ as $aN' + bN''$ with $a, b > 0$, and, finally, let $h_i$ be the collection of all the $h_{i'}'^{a}h_{i''}''^b$.
-By \cite{EGAIII1}*{2.2.4} and \cite{EGAIV4}*{17.15.9} (which uses the separable residue field assumption), granted that $N$ is sufficiently large, we may build another global section $h_0$ of $\sO_X(N)$ whose associated hypersurface contains $Z$ and is smooth at every point of $Z_0$.
-We adjoin $h_0$ to the $h_i$ to ensure that the common zero locus of the global sections $h_i$ is $k$-smooth at the points in $Z_0$.
-We also discard linear dependencies to assume that the $h_i$ are $k$-linearly independent.
-By \cite{EGAII}*{4.2.3}, the $h_i$ determine a morphism
+Indeed, by repeatedly applying \cite{EGAIII1}*{Corollaire~2.2.4} to shrink the base locus, we first build such $h_{i'}'$ (resp.,~$h_{i''}''$) for some $N'$ (resp.,~$N''$) that is a power of $2$ (resp.,~of $3$), then express every large $N$ as $aN' + bN''$ with $a, b > 0$, and, finally, let $h_i$ be the collection of all the $h_{i'}'^{a}h_{i''}''^b$.
+By \cite{EGAIII1}*{Corollaire~2.2.4} and \cite{EGAIV4}*{Corollaire~17.15.9} (which uses the separable residue field assumption), granted that $N$ is sufficiently large, we may build another global section $h_0$ of $\sO_X(N)$ whose associated hypersurface contains $Z$ and is smooth at every point of $Z_0$.
+We adjoin this $h_0$ to the $h_i$ and then discard linear dependencies to assume that the $h_i$ are $k$-linearly independent.
+By \cite{EGAII}*{Proposition~4.2.3}, the $h_i$ determine a morphism

 such that the pullback of $\sO_{\bP^{N'}_k}(1)$ is our $\sO_{X\setminus Z}(N)$.
 The hyperplanes in $\bP^{N'}_k$ and, compatibly, the nonzero $k$-linear combinations of the $h_i$ up to scaling are parametrized by the dual projective space.
 Due to the existence of a $k$-linear combination of the $h_i$ whose associated hypersurface does not contain a fixed $y_j$, a generic such hypersurface contains no $y_j$.
-Likewise, due to the openness of the smooth locus, the existence of a $k$-linear combination of the $h_i$ whose associated hypersurface is smooth at all the points in $Z_0$, and \cite{EGAIV3}*{11.3.8~b$'$)$\Leftrightarrow$c)}, a generic such hypersurface is smooth at all the points in $Z_0$.
-Finally, by the Bertini theorem \cite{Jou83}*{6.11~2)}, the hypersurface $H$ associated to a generic $k$-linear combination of the $h_i$ is such that $(X^\sm \setminus Z) \cap H$ is $k$-smooth.
+Likewise, due to the openness of the smooth locus, the existence of a $k$-linear combination of the $h_i$ whose associated hypersurface is smooth at all the points in $Z_0$, and \cite{EGAIV3}*{Th\'{e}or\`{e}me~11.3.8~b$'$)$\Leftrightarrow$c)}, a generic such hypersurface is smooth at all the points in $Z_0$.
+Finally, by the Bertini theorem \cite{Jou83}*{Corollaire~6.11~2)}, the hypersurface $H$ associated to a generic $k$-linear combination of the $h_i$ is such that $(X^\sm \setminus Z) \cap H$ is $k$-smooth.
 In conclusion, since $k$ is infinite, we may choose our desired $H_1$ to be a generic such $H$.